Tuesday, February 6th

 Pre-Conference Tutorial E: Design Methods (Pre-Conference Tutorials Track)

-Moderator: Tom Strothmann, VP North American Sales, BESI
+Moderator: Tom Strothmann, VP North America Sales, BESI

 Organizer: Jim Finnegan, COO, Netronome